Dentist in Lynnwood

 More About Abscess Tooth

 Your maxillary sinuses are very close to your upper teeth.
 In some areas, only a sliver of tissue separates the upper tooth roots from the bottom of the sinus cavity.
-It’s no wonder that when there is pain in that general area, the specific location can be hard to pinpoint.
+It’s no wonder that when there is a pain in that general area, the specific location can be hard to pinpoint.

 When allergies, infections, and common cold irritate sinus tissues, tissues become swollen and infected, and it can affect the teeth.
 In extreme cases, swollen sinus tissues can actually move the teeth slightly, changing the bite.
 The reverse scenario can also transpire.
 The infection surrounding an abscessed tooth can easily travel to the sinus cavity.